 Since we are very into holistic medicine, we know that our lifestyle in its whole affects all our body.
 Skin is the biggest of our organs and its health is directly linked to the way to eat, drink, sleep, and breathe.
 In this article, we wanted to explore the many ways to boost skin health during the summer.

-Applying a few tips can drastically change the way our skin reacts to naturally maintain tan, without bronzers and fake glows.
+Applying a few tips can drastically change the way our skin reacts to the sun, without bronzers and fake glows.
 We collected tips from Maja from Green Laboratorium, a top notch skincare brand that makes natural and organic products from really potent ingredients.
 She’s a skin health expert and we’re pretty savvy on nutrition, so we decided to team up to bring you the stuff that works, nutrition and skincare wise.

 Staying out in the sun at the wrong times will damage your skin and eventually dry it out, which is the opposite of what we are looking for.
 To keep a soft glowing tan that lasts, go out in the sun only after 4pm.
 Maja warns us about these effects: